 - Makes blowing easier thus removing pathogenic mucus

-- Facilitates and ensures clear breathing
+- Facilitates and improves clear breathing

 When the nasal mucosa is weakened by repeated aggressions or chronic respiratory disorders (sinusitis, asthma, respiratory allergy…), the inside of the nose becomes irritated, dry and itchy and crusts may form.
 Breathing thus becomes painful and the nasal mucosa no longer plays the role of defense mechanism.
 It must therefore be rapidly moisturized to encourage healing.